Best Travel Insurance for Digital Nomads

 Best Overall for Digital Nomads

-Coverage includes over 200 adventure sports with emergency medical and evacuation benefits.
-Electronics protection offers higher per-item limits than standard travel insurance, which helps nomads carrying laptops, cameras, and drones.
-The plan also includes trip cancellation and interruption benefits that medical-only plans lack.
-Age restrictions apply to certain plans, and it's less suited for indefinite travel beyond 12 months.
-Electronics coverage may use depreciated value rather than replacement cost.
+World Nomads covers over 200 adventure sports with emergency medical and evacuation benefits, more activity types than most standard travel insurance plans include.
+Electronics protection offers higher per-item limits than standard coverage, which makes it useful for nomads carrying laptops or cameras.
+World Nomads also includes trip cancellation and interruption benefits that medical-only plans don't cover.
+World Nomads plans have age restrictions on certain tiers and are not designed for indefinite travel beyond 12 months.

 You'll Like This If: You combine remote work with adventure sports and need better electronics protection than standard travel insurance provides.